CloudLabs-AI/MS-900-Lab-Content/Module 3 : M365 Business Management Capabilities.md

 ### Task 2 : Change a form theme and Sharing forms

+In this task, you will learn how to customize the theme of your newly created form and the means to share it.

 1. Click on the **Theme** at the top right of the design window and pick the color or background you want.

    ![](Images/img74.png)